STiefenthaler/VCS_project/README.md

 # Vehicle Detection and Tracking System

 This project is developed as part of a university course to demonstrate advanced vehicle detection and tracking techniques under various weather conditions.
-Using the YOLO object detection model combined with the DeepSort tracking algorithm, the system accurately tracks vehicle movements in real-time.
+Using the YOLO object detection model combined with several tracking algorithms, the system accurately tracks vehicle movements in real-time.

 ## **Key Features**
 - **Object Detection:** Utilizes YOLO for fast and accurate vehicle detection.